flextian/Hidden-Hunger/README.md

 <img src="readme_images/part4.webp" alt="Caring Cranes screenshot" width="200"/>
 </div>

 Currently, Hidden Hunger only has a working directory in the immediate Tri-State Area.
-We are continuing to expand our ever-growing database with registered food organizations.
+We are continuing to expand our ever-growing database with registered food organizations, and working to port the app to IOS.

 ## Installation